MuliJob/SPMS/README.md

-# Senior project Management system
+# SENIOR PROJECT MANAGEMENT SYSTEM

 The Senior Project Management System is a web-based platform that streamlines the final-year project selection and tracking process for students, supervisors, and lecturers.

-# API OVERVIEW
+## API Overview

 The Senior Project Management System (SPMS) backend provides RESTful APIs to manage final-year project workflows for students, supervisors, and coordinators.